Data Centers in Adelaide

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The primary peering point is SA-IX, operated by IX Australia.
+Internet Exchange Points (IXPs): The primary peering point is IX-Adelaide (formerly SA-IX), operated by IX Australia.
 This IXP facilitates efficient, low-latency traffic exchange between local internet service providers, content providers, and enterprises.

-Bare Metal: Bare metal server options are available from national providers who have a presence in Adelaide data centers.
-Providers like Hivelocity and OVHcloud offer dedicated compute solutions that can be deployed in the region.
+Bare Metal: Bare metal cloud solutions are available from providers who can deploy servers within Adelaide data centers.
+Companies like Hivelocity and phoenixNAP can provide dedicated servers, connecting them to the local ecosystem.

 Power Analysis